 The costs of legal representation retained by the Plan in matters related to subrogation shall be borne solely by the Plan.
+If the Plan incurs attorney's fees and costs in order to collect third party settlement funds held by you or your representative, the Plan has the right to recover those fees and costs from you.
 The costs of legal representation retained by the covered person shall be borne solely by the covered person.